 Delineating common and distinguishing features of social purpose businesses and entrepreneurial non-profits, rationale and means for developing partnerships between for-profit, non-profit, and civic organizations to pursue social entrepreneurship initiatives.

 MN 479: Corporate Finance

 An advanced finance course dealing with foundations of financial management used in organization decision making.
 Prerequisites: MN 377 or IB 378.

 For Senior management majors, leadership experience as group trainers.
 Prerequisites: MN 110S and permission of instructor.

 For Senior management majors, leadership experience as group trainers.
 Prerequisites: MN 371 and permission of instructor.

 MN 498: Business Policy and Strategic Management

-Comprehensive examination requirement for management majors.
+Comprehensive examination requirement for management and business administration majors.
 Practicum in general management.
 Prerequisite: Senior standing and successful completion of the writing portfolio.